 At Shoreline Financial Advisors, we employ an evidence-based investment philosophy.
-We are service oriented, not sales driven.
+In other words, we are service oriented, not sales driven.

 - Concentrate portfolios in a few “great ideas.”